-The alawuntoherself blog is brought to you by Elaine Campbell, National Teaching Fellow and Solicitor Tutor at Northumbria Law School.
+The alawuntoherself blog is brought to you by Dr Elaine Gregersen*, National Teaching Fellow and Associate Professor at Northumbria Law School.

-I’m a practising solicitor with 10 years experience, specialising in company, commercial & intellectual property law.
+I’m a practising solicitor with over 10 years experience, specialising in company, commercial & intellectual property law.
 I teach exclusively in the Student Law Office, a multi-award winning pro bono law clinic which is fully integrated into our Masters level undergraduate degree programme.
-This means that I supervise students who provide free legal advice to businesses, entrepreneurs, charities and social enterprises.
+I supervise students who provide free legal advice to businesses, entrepreneurs, charities and social enterprises.

 Perhaps unsurprisingly my research interests lie in clinical legal education.
 That can encompass a whole host of pedagogic issues.
 Some which spring to mind are: feedback, assessment, group work, and engaging students as partners.
 I’ve spoken and published on all of these areas, and I’m a leading author on UK business law clinics.
 The process of academic writing is an issue I love to talk about on this blog.

 In 2019, I was awarded a Professional Doctorate in Law.
 My thesis explores my role as a clinical supervisor, using the contemporary research method autoethnography.
 I write about my PhD journey here.
 My most recent autoethnographic article, “Reconstructing my identity: an autoethnographic exploration of depression and anxiety in academia”, published in Journal of Organizational Ethnography was selected by the editorial team as Highly Commended in the 2019 Emerald Literati Awards.

 Sylvia Path once said, “And by the way, everything in life is writeable about if you have the outgoing guts to do it, and the imagination to improvise.”
 Here’s hoping I have both guts and imagination.